 Not yet.
 An interest list is different than a waitlist.
 Placement on the interest list enables people who want to be considered for a home at Tungsten Village to receive email updates about the construction and application/waitlist processes when this information becomes available.
-Once the application is released, those on the interest list will be notified and will need to complete an application to be placed on a waitlist to have their eligibility determined for a home when one becomes available.
-When application time approaches Tungsten Village will offer three waitlists, one for each bedroom size.
+Those interested in living in a Tungsten Village home need to complete an application to be placed on a waitlist to have their eligibility determined for a home when one becomes available.
+BCHA is managing three waitlists for Tungsten Village, one for each (1-, 2-, and 3-) bedroom size.

 You may sign up for the interest list on the Boulder County website, here: Tungsten Village Interest List (or visit www.BoulderCounty.org and search for “Tungsten Village Interest List”).
 Once the application becomes available, it will be hosted on Boulder County Connect at www.TungstenVillage.com, and the interest list will no longer be active.
 Again, it’s important to note that everyone on the interest list at that time will be notified that the application is available on Boulder County Connect.